xBorox1/D-Wave-Leap---CVRP/README.md

 # CVRP approach using quantum computing

 Few quantum approaches for CVRPTW problems.
+It isn't fully ended version and it's not user friendly.

 ## API Usage